jbrunton/jbrunton.com-jekyll/_posts/2012-10-08-principles-of-good-software-design.md

 ## The goals of good software design

-To reiterate what I've said elsewhere on this site, there are real benefits to having designed code: good code (i.e. that which is readable, maintainable and testable) is cheaper to develop, safer to change, and hiring and on-boarding new engineers becomes much easier.
+To reiterate what I've said elsewhere on this site, there are real benefits to having well designed code: good code (i.e. that which is readable, maintainable and testable) is cheaper to develop, safer to change, and hiring and on-boarding new engineers becomes much easier.

 Let's quickly outline what we have in mind when we talk about these qualities of a codebase: